 Compaction should be at a maximum practicable density.
 Maximum practicable density can generally be determined if the compactor is operating on top of the waste and not in the waste.
-"Loose mounds" of garbage at the end of the working day should not be allowed.
 A V1 should be cited if improper compaction is observed.
 It is TDEC's expectation that proper compaction equipment should be used to achieve maximum practicable density for compaction.
 However, if other equipment can be demonstrated to achieve maximum practicable density, facilities will be required to show that demonstration formally.